 Be Smart with Your Money

 In case you are not able to work for a certain time, make sure you notify your employer as well as your bank.
+If you can’t work because of the accident, you may also be eligible for disability benefits or other forms of compensation.
+It’s important to explore your options and understand your legal rights.
 You don’t want to lose your home due to circumstances that were not your fault.
 The first thing on your list of monthly bills should always be the mortgage.
 This will prevent foreclosure on your house.

 The list should include all the necessary expenses.
 When you subtract these from your monthly budget, you will see how much is left in your bank account.
 It would be a good idea to cut down on all the costs that would be in this situation thought of as luxuries.
 Memberships and subscriptions are some of the first things that need to be eliminated.